-26. For a corporation, the domestic production activities deduction is equal to 9% of the lesser of (1) qualified production activities income or (2) taxable income.
+- 26. For a corporation, the domestic production activities deduction is equal to 9% of the lesser of (1) qualified production activities income or (2) taxable income.
 However, the deduction cannot exceed 50% of the W-2 wages related to qualified production activities income.

+- a.
+True

-True False
+- b.
+False